 Club Advisor: Matthew Wells firstname.lastname@example.org

-Student Government Association: The Florida Keys Community College Student Government Association provides guidance and direction to the student body, develops student programs and activities, promotes student involvement, develops positive working relationships and provides students with opportunities to develop and exercise leadership skills.
+Student Government Association: The College of the Florida Keys Student Government Association provides guidance and direction to the student body, develops student programs and activities, promotes student involvement, develops positive working relationships and provides students with opportunities to develop and exercise leadership skills.

 This is Me (LGBTQIA) Organization: Our mission is to offer an opportunity for students to network in a safe space for LGBTQIA students and their allies to explore issues, discuss topics and events.